 American Journal of Managed Care | “Impact of oral nutritional supplementation on hospital outcomes”

-Use of oral nutritional supplementation decreases length of stay, episode cost, and 30-day readmission risk in the inpatient population of hospitals.
+The findings say “the use of oral nutritional supplementation decreases length of stay, episode cost, and 30-day readmission risk in the inpatient population of hospitals.”

 That’s the conclusion of an eleven-year retrospective study by five senior researchers in health policy and economics.